 Associate Professor and Chair

 Mon - Thurs: 8:30 a.m. - 4:30 p.m.

 Fri: 8:30 a.m. - 3 p.m.

 Philosophy is considered by legal educators to be an excellent preparation for the study of law.
 It provides for the development of the logical and analytic skills required for sound legal reasoning as well as a theoretical and ethical perspective in which to understand law and its role in human society.

-Finally, it should be mentioned that Philosophy, because of its broad scope, is an excellent second major.
+Because of its broad scope, Philosophy is an excellent second major or minor.
 It provides a depth and a perspective that enriches all other fields of study.